hidude562/Transformer-logprobs/README.md

 # Transformer-logprobs
 Logprobs are really cool!
-But most of the time, they're kinda annyoing to access...
+But most of the time, they're kinda annoying to access...

-This is a collection of my notebooks that allow you to access logprobs of transformers
+This is a collection of my notebooks that allow you to access ALL logprobs of text generators